-Precision routing across the organisation and across channels: speed dating the customer
+Precision routing across the organization and across channels: speed dating the customer

-What are some of the key technological trends in the contact centre?
+What are some of the key technological trends in the contact center?
 You mentioned artificial intelligence earlier.

-Nicola Millard: The absolutely critical one is skills based routing – precision routing – across the organisation and across channels.
+Nicola Millard: The absolutely critical one is skills based routing – precision routing – across the organization and across channels.
 That provides the speed dating function between complex customer problems and the people who can deal with them.

 Cloud computing enables you to increase the number of networked experts – particularly in times of great demand – because all you need is a browser and a network connection to contribute.
-It effectively untethers you from the big warehouse contact centre to a variety of other models – home based, hub based, field based, branch based, coffice based etc.
+It effectively untethers you from the big warehouse contact center to a variety of other models – home based, hub based, field based, branch based, coffice based etc.

 Big data analytics gives you more clues about demand – rather than just counting contacts it enables people to understand WHY people are contacting (which is the important bit after all).